stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * a parameter type and target value,
 * a resource budget range,
 * a noise model from `Noise_set`,
-* a strategy template (for example coherent state interferometry, GHZ metrology, spin squeezing plus adaptive readout).
+* a strategy template, for example coherent state interferometry, GHZ metrology, spin squeezing plus adaptive readout.

 The library `L_Q35` is fixed in advance for Q035 and is not allowed to change after any experiment has been evaluated.